HackYourFuture/Node.js/README.md

 * Cygwin.
 Cygwin is like installing a virtual Linux on your PC.
 Very powerful, with many options, but not the best choice if you don't like spending time configuring things.
 [Cygwin project](https://www.cygwin.com/)

-Please look at these tutorials to help you get up to speed with using the command line: [Digital Ocean - getting started with Linux](https://www.digitalocean.com/community/tutorial_series/getting-started-with-linux)
+Please look at this tutorial to help you get up to speed with using the command line: [Digital Ocean - getting started with Linux](https://www.digitalocean.com/community/tutorial_series/getting-started-with-linux)

 ### Git